Boys Ranches in Allentown, Pennsylvania…Treasure Coast Boys Academy Will Turn Around Your Troubled Boy

 Even as you search for boys ranches in Allentown, Pennsylvania, would you take a minute to look at a therapeutic ranch-based program in Florida that offers incredible results?
 After all, not all boys ranches are alike nor offer professional therapy.

-Troubled boys enroll in Treasure Coast Boys Academy from across the country, including from Allentown, Pennsylvania, both to let them spend time in a new environment and to experience the loving and fun environment they find here.
+Troubled boys are enrolled in Treasure Coast Boys Academy from across the country, including from Allentown, Pennsylvania, both to let them spend time in a new environment and to experience the loving and fun environment they find here.
 Enrollment is year-round.

 If you would like to find boys ranches in or near Allentown, Pennsylvania as you want your son to choose a different path in life, take into account that Treasure Coast Boys Academy may be just what you need.

 Treasure Coast Boys Academy enrolls 50 boys ages 13 to 18 at our residential boarding school and ranch on a Florida ranch.
 With the use of the certified equine therapy and a variety of sports and outdoor recreation, boys begin to develop character, integrity, and respect.
 We give boys responsibility for work projects and chapel services on campus to keep them engaged in what is their home away from home.

 A Great Alternative to Boys Ranches that May be Closer to Allentown, PA